Toward a Theory of Phase Transitions in Quantum Control Landscapes: Introduction

-However, the problem of finding optimal control protocols poses the formidable challenge of searching through high- or infinite-dimensional protocol spaces.
-The difficulty in finding analytical solutions arises from the lack of explicit expressions for the solution of the time-dependent Schr\"odinger equation, even for the simplest of quantum systems \cite{boscain2021introduction,koch2022quantum}.
+The difficulty in finding analytical solutions arises from the lack of explicit expressions for the solution of the time-dependent Schr\"odinger equation, even for the simplest of quantum systems \cite{boscain2021introduction,ansel2024,koch2022quantum}.
 This motivated the development of an array of numerical optimal control algorithms.
 Among them, two classes can be distinguished, namely gradient-based methods (e.g., GRAPE \cite{khaneja2005optimal} and Krotov~\cite{reich2012monotonically}) and gradient-free algorithms (e.g., CRAB \cite{caneva2011chopped,doria2011optimal}).
 The former class uses the differentiability of the cost function; the latter relies on a clever sampling of the search space and identifies an optimal protocol through direct search methods \cite{mahesh2023quantum,machnes2011comparing}.
-Nonetheless, these algorithms face notable limitations for many-body systems, where an efficient and reliable simulation of the dynamics depends on entanglement remaining low, which is not guaranteed away from the adiabatic regime or in the absence of spectral a gap \cite{koch2022quantum,zhang2024bangbang,yang2023quantum,doria2011optimal}.

-In addition, the optimization dynamics depends strongly on the structure of the underlying quantum control landscape; the latter is defined by an objective that measures the performance of solving the optimization task, and is a functional of the protocol configuration~\cite{chakrabarti2007quantum}.
-Structural properties of the landscape, such as the number of local minima or saddle-points, highly depend on both the quantum system and the control parameter space \cite{ge2022optimization,ge2021}.
-For instance, the landscape associated with ground state preparation in a strongly correlated chain of qubits was shown to possess an exponential number of almost-optimal control protocols as local landscape minima, and a connection between quantum control landscapes and glassy systems was established~\cite{Bukov19_Glassy}.
-In general, despite the large amount of work, surprisingly little is known about properties of quantum control landscapes associated to (non-integrable) interacting quantum systems \cite{van2016optimal,bason2012high,dalgaard2022,matos2021quantifying,caneva2014complexity,ge2022optimization}.
+The optimization procedure depends strongly on the structure of the underlying quantum control landscape; the latter is defined by an objective that measures the performance of solving the optimization task, and is a functional of the protocol configuration~\cite{chakrabarti2007quantum}.
+Structural properties of the landscape, such as the number of local minima or saddle-points, depend on both the controlled quantum system and the control variables \cite{ge2022optimization,ge2021}. {For instance, the landscape associated with ground state preparation in a chain of qubits exhibits an exponential number of almost-optimal control protocols as local landscape minima, and a connection between quantum control landscapes and glassy systems was established~\cite{Bukov19_Glassy}.
+However, despite the large body of previous work in quantum control, surprisingly little is known about the properties of control landscapes associated with experimentally relevant quantum control problems \cite{van2016optimal,bason2012high,dalgaard2022,matos2021quantifying,caneva2014complexity,ge2022optimization}. }